-If you aren’t up and ready, then you are trying to manage the kids, their routines and your own life.
-Taking a shower, dressing and yelling at the kids to get up at the same time is chaos and a losing system.
+If you aren’t up and ready, then you are trying to manage the kids, their routines, and your own life.
+Taking a shower, dressing, and yelling at the kids to get up at the same time is chaos and a losing system.

-Do this instead; just get up a half hour earlier, and be prepared and ready to go—before you even try to get the kids going.
+Do this instead; just get up a half-hour earlier, and be prepared and ready to go—before you even try to get the kids going.
 Yes, I know this is an absurdly simple suggestion, but it works!
 No confusing theory or complicated steps.

 Use The Tools Of Simple Leverage

 In the mornings, I find that parents have two types of leverage that they rarely use.
-The first is breakfast, and the second is some form of ‘goodie time,’ such as playing with Legos, a few minutes on the IPad, some time on the computer, phone or TV.
+The first is breakfast, and the second is some form of ‘goodie time,’ such as playing with Legos, a few minutes on the IPad, sometimes on the computer, phone or TV.
 Yes, these must be controlled carefully, but if the kids are not so motivated to move quickly, learning to use these tools as leverage (even if only for ten minutes) is a potent way to get things moving.

 Remember; no breakfast until your son or daughter is ready to go to school.
-If they must go to school hungry a couple times, because they get up late and miss breakfast, just let that occur.
+If they must go to school hungry a couple of times, because they get up late and miss breakfast, just let that occur.
 Trust me, this natural consequence is important to them, and they will remember that tomorrow.
 For some kids, missing breakfast is no big deal.
 Just relax and stick to the plan.
 Don’t let their attitude throw you off!

 And then, when they do complete breakfast, dressed and ready, they only need to brush their teeth and have their bags by their side…and now they can play a bit.
 All the fundamentals are now complete.
-This is where you offer them some screen time, play time or even a video game before the bus arrives.
+This is where you offer them some screen time, playtime or even a video game before the bus arrives.
 Set up the system so that once your kids get everything done, they will regularly have 15-20” to play a bit before leaving for school

-Only Invest Your Energy in Forward Movement
+Only Invest Your Energy in forwarding Movement

 Under no circumstances do you nag, push, plead, or pull to get them going.
 Stop all engagement of their lollygagging around.
 Ignore their moaning and complaining.
 Ignore their lying-in bed.
 If you keep putting energy into their resistance, their negativity, their sluggish behavior…this will be your life!
-In essence, you can’t keep investing your energy in the ‘non-movement’ of your children, and end up with ‘movement’ in the morning.
+In essence, you can’t keep investing your energy in the ‘non-movement of your children, and end up with ‘movement’ in the morning.